Don’t Overpay for Required Auto Insurance

 PIP coverage will pay the medical costs of injury to the insured driver and the passengers of the insured car.
 PIP will also cover lost wages and pay for services normally performed by the person who is injured such as child care or housekeeping.

-Uninsured or under-insured motorist will pay the policy holder, a family member, or the insured if the insured is hit by a driver with no insurance or not enough insurance.
-Damages by a hit and run driver that cannot be identified will also be covered.
-Uninsured motorist coverage will also pay the medical costs of the policy holder or family member who may be hit by an uninsured motorist as a pedestrian.
+Uninsured or underinsured motorists will pay the policyholder, a family member, or the insured if the insured is hit by a driver with no insurance or not enough insurance.
+Damages by a hit-and-run driver that cannot be identified will also be covered.
+Uninsured motorist coverage will also pay the medical costs of the policyholder or family member who may be hit by an uninsured motorist as a pedestrian.

 How to Get the Lowest Rates

 Insurance rates change frequently and are vastly different from one company to another.
 The first step in saving money on auto insurance is to get several quotes.
-Many people are able to save by combining auto insurance with renters or homeowners insurance.
-Raising the deductible which is the amount the policy holder pays before the insurance company pays the damages will always result in lower premiums.
+Many people are able to save on auto insurance costs by combining it with renters or homeowners insurance.
+Raising the deductible which is the amount the policyholder pays before the insurance company pays the damages will always result in lower premiums.

-Before making a final decision on any insurance provider, make sure deserved discounts for accident free driving, completion of a safe driving class, or installing anti-theft devices on the car have been factored into the insurance quote.
+Before making a final decision on any insurance provider, make sure that deserved discounts for accident-free driving, completion of a safe driving class, or installing anti-theft devices on the car have been factored into the insurance quote.